Skip to contents

 hatchR provides several helper functions to assist with this process.

-Visualize your data
+Visualize your temperature data

 hatchR comes with the function plot_check_temp() to visualize your imported data and verify nothing strange happened during your import process.
 The function outputs a ggplot2 object which can be subsequently modified by the user.
 The arguments temp_min = and temp_max = can be used to custom set thresholds for expected temperature ranges (defaults are set at 0 and 25 °C).
 Here is an example using the built-in dataset crooked_river: